-Water pipes that make a hiss or whoosh sound are indicative of water leaks.
+Hissing or whooshing sounds are indicative of water leaks in pipes.
 Listening for such sounds is the best way to determine if pipes are leaking.
 The hissing can sound like constant static noise and is the only type of sound you will hear when dealing with pipes featuring 30 psi or higher water pressure.

-Reasons for Hissing
+Reasons for a Hissing Noise

-Pinpointing the Hissing
+Pinpointing a Hissing Noise